 Travel to Africa in August for peak safari season but choose your destination carefully to avoid the crowds.
+Discover August travel recommendations and insider tips from our destination experts at Safari Online.

 It’s not always easy deciding where to go in Africa in August but that’s for good reason: August is one of the year’s most exciting months.
 It’s when Botswana’s elephants gather in huge herds at water and a time for the Serengeti’s migrating wildebeest to cross crocodile-infested rivers into Kenya’s Masai Mara.
 It’s also one of the best months to trek for gorillas in Rwanda and Uganda.